 This statement made in this section describes the Company's objectives, projections, expectation and estimations which may be 'forward looking statements' within the meaning of applicable securities laws and regulations.
 Forward-looking statements are based on certain assumptions and expectations of future events.
 The Company cannot guarantee that these assumptions and expectations are accurate or will be realised by the Company.
-Actual result could differ materially from those expressed in the statement or implied due to the influence of every person can achieve his or encourages individuals to go her true potential.
-The Company external factors which are beyond the control of the Company.
-The Company assumes no responsibility to publicly amend, modify or revise any forwardlooking statements on the basis of any subsequent development, information or events.
+Actual result could differ materially from those expressed in the statement or implied due to the influence of external factors which are beyond the control of the Company.
+The Company assumes no responsibility to publicly amend, modify or revise any forward-looking statements on the basis of any subsequent development, information or events.